staeter/work-in-progress/dialogue.md

 Various notes and precisions about this document.

+### Is the systemic change described in the introduction even possible?

+-- wip

+The current socio-economic system - capitalism - is only 300 years old which is ridiculous when compared to the 300,000 years modern humans have been around.
+Like organisms, societies evolve, they adapt to external threats and iteratively transform to solve their internal contradictions.

+Moreover, the seeds are planted: On one hand, we inherited productive capabilities able to provide for everyone's needs enabling their participation to the political process.
+On the other, our transport and communication capabilities literally shrunk the scale of our planet and give us the opportunity to meet and discuss across continents.

+We made this statement to clarify the intention behind the project but even if you believe such a deep political transformation of society to be impossible, a tool like Dialogue has many immediate positive impacts and is worth pursuing for its own sake. ...[give some concrete examples]...

 ### On our use of LLMs

-Parts of this document have been written in cooperation with a LLM and similar tools will likely be used to implement the platform.
+Parts of this document have been written in collaboration with a LLM and similar tools will likely be used to implement the platform.

-We recognize the way these algorithms have been trained in problematic ways using data without author's acknowledgement and poorly paid labor for data labeling.
+We recognize that these algorithms have been trained in problematic ways using data without author's acknowledgement and poorly paid labor for data labeling.
 Though we also believe LLMs are useful tools that can be used for human emancipation.
 A hammer can break a skull but it mey also serve to build bridges, houses and hospitals.
-In other words, deleterious conditions that produced that hammer may be changed with the help of that very hammer.
+In other words, the deleterious conditions that produced that hammer may be changed with the help of that very hammer.
 This reasoning works as much for LLMs as for textile factories and mining industries.

 In terms of content originality, we do not attempt to be especially original or novel.
 Our main aim is to express ideas and develop techniques to bring them to life.
 No matter who or what expresses those ideas as long as they match our thoughts and needs.